Friendship Is Magic (My Little Pony: Friendship Is Magic)

-"Friendship Is Magic" is the collective name for the series premiere of the animated television series My Little Pony: Friendship Is Magic.
+"Friendship Is Magic" is the two-part series premiere of the animated television series My Little Pony: Friendship Is Magic, the first two episodes of its first season.
 The episodes follow Twilight Sparkle, a studious, antisocial unicorn, who reluctantly travels to the town of Ponyville at the insistence of her mentor, Princess Celestia.
 There, she meets five ponies—Applejack, Rainbow Dash, Rarity, Fluttershy, and Pinkie Pie—with whom she becomes close friends.
 Together, the six defeat Nightmare Moon, a villain who has returned after a thousand years of imprisonment in the moon, with magical artifacts known as the "Elements of Harmony".
 Many of the creatures that appear in these episodes have designs that convey humor or silliness.
-Aired in two parts, on October 10 and October 22, 2010, the episodes received positive reviews from critics.
+Having aired on October 10 and October 22, 2010, the episodes received positive reviews from critics.

 Plot

-Part one
+Part 1

-In the magical land of Equestria, a studious, antisocial unicorn named Twilight Sparkle learns of a prophecy; it states the evil Nightmare Moon will return during the upcoming Summer Sun Celebration after a thousand years imprisonment in the moon.
+In the magical land of Equestria, a studious, asocial unicorn named Twilight Sparkle learns of a prophecy; it states the evil Nightmare Moon will return during the upcoming Summer Sun Celebration after a thousand-year imprisonment on the moon.
 She tries to warn her mentor, Princess Celestia, the benevolent alicorn ruler of Equestria, of the impending danger.
 However, the latter dismisses her warnings and sends her and her baby dragon assistant Spike to Ponyville to supervise the preparations for the celebration and make some friends, which Twilight couldn't care less about.

 Twilight reluctantly meets five ponies in charge of the preparations: Applejack, a diligent earth pony who works on her family's apple farm; Rainbow Dash, a tomboyish pegasus who helps control the weather; Rarity, a glamorous unicorn who designs fashion; Fluttershy, a shy pegasus who communicates with animals; and Pinkie Pie, a hyperactive earth pony who loves throwing parties.
-After Twilight becomes acquainted with them, she looks forward to continuing to study the legend of Nightmare Moon at her new home, the Golden Oaks Library, but her plans are spoiled when Pinkie Pie throws her a party.
+After Twilight becomes acquainted with them, she looks forward to continuing to study the legend of Nightmare Moon at her new home, the Golden Oak Library, but her plans are spoiled when Pinkie Pie throws her a party.
 Frustrated, Twilight fails to do any studying and heads to the celebration in the morning.
 There, Celestia vanishes, and Nightmare Moon appears and decrees everlasting night.